Brand System / Automotive / Hypercars / 1909-present

 That proof kept the grille from becoming empty ornament.
 The front face, racing color, and founder story could all point back to a car that had public evidence.

-Bugatti belongs in the archive because it shows how a brand can make engineering excess legible.
+Bugatti is filed here because it records how a brand can make engineering excess legible.
 The product can be rare and irrational, but the identity system stays simple: place, grille, racing proof, body color, and mechanical obsession.

 For operators, the rule is strict.
 If the product claim is extreme, the recognition system has to be calm enough to hold it.